mauricio-repetto/mauricio-repetto/README.md

 **pro_gan_pytorch repository** <br>
 <br>
 Added new functionalities to one of the most used [non-official PyTorch implementations](https://github.com/akanimax/pro_gan_pytorch) of the [PGGAN paper](https://openreview.net/forum?id=Hk99zCeAb), making them available for the community.
-Our approved and merged pull request contributes to repository enhancement and can be found on GitHub [here](github.com/akanimax/pro_gan_pytorch/pull/69).
+The approved and merged pull request contributes to repository enhancement and can be found on GitHub [here](github.com/akanimax/pro_gan_pytorch/pull/69).
 <br>
 <br>
 **diffusers repository**<br>
 <br>
 Made a few enhancements to this leading Python library for [SOTA pretrained diffusion models](https://github.com/huggingface/diffusers), improving its functionalities and code quality.
-Our approved and merged pull request can be found on GitHub [here](github.com/huggingface/diffusers/pull/3807).
+The approved and merged pull request can be found on GitHub [here](github.com/huggingface/diffusers/pull/3807).
 <br>
 <br>
 **dejavu repository**<br>
 <br>
 Forked the [original repository](https://github.com/worldveil/dejavu) to migrate the solution entirely to python 3.6.6 while refactoring most of the logic and adding support for postgresql.
+The repository can be found on GitHub [here](https://github.com/mauricio-repetto/dejavu)
 <br>
 # Languages